LidiaA3/pokedex/README.md

 ## Deployment

-For deploy the project on a server, just run the following command and push the dist file to server
+For deploy the project on a server, just run the following command and push the dist file to server:

 ```jsx
     npm run build